 - Lie about where they live.

-Violations of the welfare fraud statutes may have both criminal and civil sanctions.
+Violations of fraud statutes may have both criminal and civil sanctions.
 Once the criminal portion is adjudicated or the prosecuting authority decides not to pursue the action, the criminal investigative data may revert to civil investigative data.
 When a civil investigation becomes inactive, the data accumulated would become public unless the release of the information would jeopardize a current ongoing civil investigation or the data is classified as not public by the Data Practices Act or another statute.

 You May Remain Anonymous